Emergency Orthodontist — Richardson, TX

 - Jones is a board-certified orthodontist

-- Patient safety and comfort are our #1 priorities
+- Patient safety and comfort are of utmost priority

 Knowing you have a professional who can help when faced with an ortho emergency is important; however, it’s always best to try and avoid common orthodontic injuries when possible.
 A few ways you can do this include:

 - Maintaining good oral hygiene by brushing your teeth and flossing every day.
 This will prevent cavities from forming and gum disease from developing.

 - Avoid eating or chewing hard, crunchy, or sticky foods that can not only cause cavities but also damage brackets and wires.